 - What is your definition of Product Management?

 - What tools and/or processes do you use for Product Management?

 - How do you create, maintain and share specifications?

 - What is your strategy for customer engagement?

 - What is your biggest product mistake?

 - Can you define what a SCRUM meeting is and its importance?

 - What do you think about SCRUM meetings?

 Before 40 Launch, Rodhmir was a former Product Manager at KPMG US.
 He also worked for TheaterMania where he started as a Product Designer and then became a Product Manager.
 He got his Bachelor’s of Science at Sacred Heart University and has experience working in the energy, finance, logistics, and consumer branding industries.
 Rodhmir has successfully launched over 30 new products, websites, campaigns, and marketing strategies.

-Rodhmir Labadie: It is always about contextualizing the problem.
-A Product Manager really helps the team to effectively execute against a shared vision.
+Rodhmir: It is always about contextualizing the problem.
+A Product Manager helps the team to effectively execute against a shared vision.